JustinRWong/power-forward/README.md

 ## Local Web App Development

-## Starting the Virtual Environment
+### Starting the App with a Virtual Environment

-Follow this as a reference: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/
+Follow this as a reference on virtual environments: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/

-## Starting the App with a Virtual Environment

 To get started with running the venv for Power Forward, run the following command:
 ```